 And it's exactly what it sounds like: Rather than locking in your travel dates now and going to book, start by searching for flights, letting the price guide you to the cheapest dates possible.
 It's absolutely critical around busy travel holidays like Christmas.

 We know you want to fly out on Dec.
 22 or 23 and return for work on the 26th … but so does everyone else.
 And the airlines know that.
-They're some of the busiest travel days of the entire year, so those itineraries around Christmas are almost always the most expensive fares you'll find in December – or the entire year.
+They're some of the busiest travel days of the entire year, so those itineraries around Christmas are almost always the most expensive fares you'll find in December – or the entire year, for that matter.

-For example, travelers looking to fly from New York City to Chicago on Friday, Dec.
-22, and return on Tuesday, Dec.
-26 can currently expect to pay almost $500 roundtrip – or substantially more if you're not up for a 6 a.m. departure.
+For example, travelers looking to fly from Denver (DEN) to Chicago (ORD/MDW) on Tuesday, Dec.
+23 and return on Sunday, Dec.
+28 can currently expect to pay almost $364 roundtrip in basic economy.

 Use Google Flights